 If you’re in the market for a new EHR system and you’re reading this Epic vs Cerner EHR comparison you’ve probably narrowed your choices down to these two options.
 Both are industry leaders with a long list of features and capabilities.
 But what if you are thinking of integrating with your existing infrastructure, with each other, or with your current platform?
 Look no further than Langate.

-A quality IT service provider, we assist companies of all sizes in developing innovative solutions and solving complex problems.
+As a qualified software development company, we assist companies of all sizes in developing innovative solutions and solving complex problems.
 Let us help you maximize your investment, whether you have Cerner or Epic.

 As already established, Cerner and Epic are two of the biggest EHR vendors in the healthcare industry, and both have their own unique strengths and weaknesses.
 Langate Software can help you get the most out of both systems by integrating them into one seamless platform or individually into your existing system.
 We have a deep understanding of both systems and can help you optimize their respective features.